 top of page

-creative marketing on a startup budget
+How we use marketing on our startup budget

-Have you ever felt the rush of adrenaline when a marketing campaign you've meticulously crafted takes off, propelling your project to new heights?
 Picture this: you're sitting at your desk, refreshing your browser, and suddenly, the numbers start climbing—views, likes, shares—all soaring like a rocket into the digital stratosphere.

 That is 100% a dopamine rush when you do it the first times.
-Works even better with sales numbers, trust me on that.

 But beyond the thrill of success lies a deeper curiosity: How do other startups and companies navigate the tumultuous waters of business development?
 Why do they pivot their messaging or alter campaign styles?
 What are the costs and outcomes of these strategic manoeuvres?
 Yes, I'm potentially obsessed with building, refining, and scaling ideas from the ground up.